purecpp-org/raftcpp/README.md

 # raftcpp
-An implementation of Raft consensus algorithm in modern C++.
+A Raft implementation to help build your Raft service in 1 minute.
-[Note that this project is now WORKING IN PROGRESS.]
+[Note that this project is now WORKING IN PROGRESS.
+We are going to release 0.1.0 soon.]

 ## Main dependencies
 - asio